 Global Governance and Plastic Pollution: Can Recycling Rules Stem the Tide?

 The world’s recycling crisis may have been one of the biggest let downs of last year, but the global community has decided to step up.
 Using the diplomatic channel of global governance, world leaders have resolved to update the global policy on plastic waste imports and exports.
-In this blog post, we take a look at how global governance works and why it’s an effective means for dealing with global environmental dilemmas.
+But before we dive into that solution, let’s step back and take a look at how global governance works and why it’s an effective means for dealing with global environmental dilemmas.

 What is global governance?